-- 2.12 Walsall has a number of items of SPG prepared under the old planning system, as listed in an appendix to the UDP.
-This SPG cannot be automatically transferred into a Local Plan document with the status of the new-style SPD, but it can retain its status as a material consideration, as long as it is linked to saved policies in the UDP which are still in operation.
-Whilst, on the same basis as for SPD, there is no requirement for existing SPG to be set out in the LDS, the SPG that have been linked to the UDP are listed in Appendix 3 for ease of reference. - 2.13 SPDs, under the Local Plan system, have been prepared to elaborate upon development plan policies.
+2.9 Walsall has a number of items of SPG prepared under the old planning system, as listed in an appendix to the UDP.
+This SPG cannot be automatically transferred into a Local Plan document with the status of the new-style SPD, but it can retain its status as a material consideration, as long as it is linked to saved policies in the UDP that are still in operation.
+Whilst, on the same basis as for SPD, there is no requirement for existing SPG to be set out in the LDS, the SPG that have been linked to the UDP are listed in Appendix 3 for ease of reference.

+2.10 SPDs, under the Local Plan system, have been prepared to elaborate upon development plan policies.
 So far, these have been on saved UDP policies; an SPD on Affordable Housing has been adopted and then reviewed, and SPDs have been adopted on Open Space, 'Walsall Waterfront', Healthcare, Education Provision, Design and also the Natural Environment.
-The SPDs on Healthcare and Education provision have subsequently been revoked as they did not comply with the CIL http://cms.walsall.gov.uk/index/environment/planning\policy/local\plans/annual\monitoring\report.htm

-Regulations and there was a lack of supporting up to date evidence.
+The SPDs on Healthcare and Education provision have subsequently been revoked as they did not comply with the CIL Regulations and there was a lack of supporting up to date evidence.
 The Design and Natural Environment SPDs have been revised to take account of changes in legislation and policy, including the adoption of the BCCS.
+A more recent SPD has been produced on Shop Fronts which is based on both UDP and BCCS policies.
+The latest SPD to be adopted was produced jointly between the four Black country authorities and elaborates on the BCCS policies along with national policies and guidance.
 The programme for future work on SPDs no longer has to be set out in the LDS, but Walsall's existing SPDs are listed in Appendix 4.
+No further SPDs are in preparation at the time of writing